 Behavioral Results of Moderate Anxiety Might Include:

 - Lack of appetite

 - Attempts to get away from the situation

 - Uninterested in normal daily activities like catching the ball, etc.

 Examples of Situations that Can Induce Severe Anxiety

 - Inappropriately caged or tied up for too many hours

 - Exposed to extreme weather without adequate shelter

 Any form of neglect and/or abuse is going to severely affect the dog’s ability to cope with confidence.
 You might notice poor appetite, weight loss, fur loss, recurrent infections, gastrointestinal problems, severe allergies, diarrhea, fear biting, destructive behavior, vomiting, defecating in the house, shivering or shaking, etc.

-I’ve given you a lot to think about in this post, and I hope you’ll consider signing up for more information on upcoming canine behavior courses!
+I’ve given you a lot to think about in this post, and I hope you’ll consider signing up for more information on upcoming canine behaviour courses!
 These courses are for people just like you.
-Whether you have a rescue dog with worrisome behavior, or just need some tips and tricks…I can help you.
+Whether you have a rescue dog with worrisome behaviour, or just need some tips and tricks…I can help you.